The Bankrate promise

 Various business credit bureaus, such as Dun & Bradstreet, Equifax and Experian, review a business’s credit score.
 The scoring models used by each bureau vary.

 Similar to credit score requirements, revenue requirements may vary by lender and loan type.
 But it’s not unusual for banks to require that applicants meet a minimum amount of revenue to prove that they have the cash flow for a loan.
-Some lenders are comfortable with revenue as low as $40,000, while others want an annual revenue of $100,000 or more.
+Many national banks have a minimum requirement of $250,000.

 3. Years in business

-Typically banks require applicants to have one to two years in business to qualify for a loan.
+Banks typically require applicants to have a minimum of two years in business to qualify for a loan.

 4. Business plan